Travel Size Sunscreens That Feel Good on Skin and Fit TSA Rules

 If your trip looks like…Prioritize…Top pick

-Carry-on only, lots of city walking, you wear makeup Invisible finish, layers like a primer, comfortable reapplication plan Supergoop!
+Carry-on only, lots of city walking, you wear makeup Invisible finish, primer-like layering, and an easy reapplication plan Supergoop!
 Unseen Sunscreen SPF 40

-Skin is reactive on vacation or prone to breakouts Fragrance-free feel, lightweight texture, low irritation potential EltaMD UV Clear Broad-Spectrum SPF 46
+Skin gets reactive on vacation or is prone to breakouts Light texture, lower irritation potential, and a comfortable daily finish EltaMD UV Clear Broad-Spectrum SPF 46

-You already have a base sunscreen but never reapply Pocketable format, no-mess application, minimal makeup disruption Shiseido Clear Sunscreen Stick SPF 50+
+You already apply sunscreen in the morning but never reapply Pocketable format, low mess, and minimal makeup disruption Shiseido Clear Sunscreen Stick SPF 50+

 Travel Packing Tips: Keep Sunscreen Effective (and Your Bag Clean)